Al-Turrah: Clothing

-Since the 1990s, there has been a notable shift in the dress habits observed in Al-Turrah.
-The traditional Arab dress, comprising the keffiyeh, the agal, the thobe, and the Arabic cloak, is the traditional dress in Al-Turrah.
+Since the 1990s, there has been a notable shift in the dress habits observed in Al-Turra.
+The traditional Arab dress, comprising the keffiyeh, the agal, the thobe, and the Arabic cloak, is the traditional dress in Al-Turra.
 Elements specific to the people of the Hauran region and Jordan can also be observed, particularly in the dress of the elderly.
 The traditional dress of women in the region is more varied and opulent than that of men.
-The German Bashkir, Champer, and Black dresses are the most common traditional garments worn by women in Al-Turrah and the surrounding Al-Ramtha Brigade area.
+The German Bashkir, Champer, and Black dresses are the most common traditional garments worn by women in Al-Turra and the surrounding Al-Ramtha Brigade area.

 Monuments and leisure

-The archaeological monuments in Al-Turrah are relatively few in number and are distributed in a scattered manner.
+The archaeological monuments in Al-Turra are relatively few in number and are distributed in a scattered manner.
 The majority of these monuments are Islamic in nature, including the Sheikh Khalil Mosque and the Omari Mosque, which was demolished.
 In addition to the Mamluk lighthouse site and a number of heritage houses and guesthouses that contain unique drawings and inscriptions, the area also boasts a number of other historical sites.
 It is notable that the majority of these locations are situated on private rather than public property.
-Additionally, there are Roman ruins, such as the Decapolis aqueduct situated to the east of Al-Turrah, as well as the tunnel itself, which commences in Al-Turrah and terminates in Umm Qais.
+Additionally, there are Roman ruins, such as the Decapolis aqueduct situated to the east of Al-Turra, as well as the tunnel itself, which commences in Al-Turra and terminates in Umm Qais.

 In terms of leisure activities, the city's demographics and cultural background result in a limited number of recreational venues, with the most prominent being the natural areas surrounding the town.
 These areas play a particularly significant role during the spring season.
 In addition, the cafes have assumed the role of the mudawiyat (dawwain) among the town's inhabitants, with the mudawiyat now serving only as a social institution, due to the profound changes in the nature of the population's life between the past and the present.
-Furthermore, the Hauran Plain Park is situated to the west of Al-Turrah and is primarily intended for the leisure of children.
+Furthermore, the Hauran Plain Park is situated to the west of Al-Turra and is primarily intended for the leisure of children.

 Economy

-The market of Al-Turrah is relatively small, providing residents with their grocery and other necessary items.
+The market of Al-Turra is relatively small, providing residents with their grocery and other necessary items.
 In the past, this market consisted merely of five or fewer grocery stores.
-The residents of Al-Turrah rely on various sources of income, including employment, trade, travel, and agriculture.
+The residents of Al-Turra rely on various sources of income, including employment, trade, travel, and agriculture.
 These sources of income have become less dependent on the population than they once were.